rerun-io/rerun/docs/content/howto/configure-viewer-through-code.md

 )
 ```

-## Sending the blueprint to the viewer
+## Sending the blueprint to the Viewer

 To provide a blueprint, simply pass it to either `init` or `connect` using the `default_blueprint`
 parameter.